Deep dive

 Published Jul 3, 2026 · updated Jul 3, 2026

-The question everyone asks quietly: am I about to overpay for something made on a machine in another state?
-Fair worry.
-San Cristóbal de las Casas sells both, side by side, and a lot of the cheapest “traditional” pieces on Real de Guadalupe are factory imports.
-Here’s how to tell the difference and buy in a way you’ll feel good about.
+The question everyone asks quietly: am I about to overpay for something stitched together by machine in Guatemala or a factory in Guanajuato?
+Fair worry, and a common one.
+San Cristóbal de las Casas sells both, side by side, sometimes on the same table.
+A lot of the cheapest “traditional” pieces stacked up on Real de Guadalupe and Calle 20 de Noviembre are imports or power-loom work, priced to look like a bargain next to the real thing.
+Here’s how to read what’s in your hands and buy in a way you’ll feel good about a year later.

 How to spot backstrap-loom weaving

-Real highland weaving is made on a backstrap loom, where the weaver ties one end to a post and the other around her waist.
-It’s slow, and it leaves signs:
+Real highland weaving is made on a backstrap loom, the telar de cintura: the weaver ties one end of the warp to a post or tree and the other end around her lower back, and leans to control the tension with her own body.
+It’s slow, portable, and it leaves signs a factory can’t fake.
+Learn these four checks and you’ll rarely be fooled.

 What the patterns actually mean

-The designs aren’t decoration for tourists; they’re a language tied to specific villages.
-Diamond motifs often represent the universe with the sun at the center.
-Zigzags can be serpents or the path of the sun.
-Each highland town, Zinacantán, Chamula, Magdalenas, San Andrés, has its own palette and vocabulary, so a knowledgeable seller can usually tell you which community a piece comes from.
-If they can’t, that’s information too.
+The designs aren’t decoration invented for tourists.
+They’re a visual language tied to specific villages, and each highland town has its own palette and vocabulary.
+A knowledgeable seller can usually tell you which community a piece comes from, and if they can’t, that’s information too.

 Buying fairly

-The market at Santo Domingo is the easy starting point.
-Slow down, turn pieces over, and ask where things are from.
+The market at Santo Domingo is the easy place to start.
+Slow down, turn everything over, feel the weight, and ask where it’s from.
+For more on the town and the highland villages around it, see the Chiapas state guide.